Ben8t/football-analytics/Maps/readme.md

 # Passnetwork and Shotmap with R
 Create passnetwork and shotmap thanks to data from WhoScored.com (Opta) in R with `igraph` and `ggnetwork` libraries.

-## [BETA] Web app

-This work live now in a webapp (beta) : [passnetwork.pimpaudben.fr](passnetwork.pimpaudben.fr)

-This app is build with RShiny on a Amazon EC2 instance.
-Still in beta version, it need better features, design, UX, instructions, and so on...

 ## Gather data from WhoScored
 Get the match url directly from WhoScored (Match Centre link on a game webpage)